 One Extra Cost to Consider: Airport Taxes

-One drawback to making a stopover is the fact that you may end up paying more in airport taxes.
-Every airport you stop in generally charges a tax that is included in the price of your ticket.
-The amount depends on the city or country.
-Sometimes airport taxes are lower or not charged at all if you are just transiting through a city rather than stopping there.
+One drawback to making your own stopover is that you may pay more in airport taxes.
+Taxes can be anywhere from 5% to 50% of your ticket price.
+Every airport you stop in generally charges a tax.
+The tax is included in the price of your ticket.
+The amount depends on the city and country you’re flying into.
+Airport taxes are lower or not charged at all if you are just transiting through a city rather than stopping there.

 In all cases, you will be paying the airport tax when you purchase your ticket.
 It doesn’t matter if you are making your own stopover or using an airline stopover program.
 This tax is the only additional cost of making a stopover.

 Don’t Forget to Check Visa Requirements Before Booking a Stopover